quityQ/bachelor/diary.md

 I found that some columns are duplicated in my full dataset.
 It's unclear why, and drop_duplicates doesn't recognize them.
     there were some duplicate sources in the data, after deleting those and recreating the dataset, the duplicates are gone

+# 28.03.
+During the altman analysis I ran into 2 issues
+    1. there are still some duplicates (ex.
+STLN), this time it's because the same company is listed in the reegular and distressed list.
+I'll remove it from the regular list, since it's planning to leave the stock market in 2025, and recreate the dataset.
+    2. Some of the altman results are ridiculously extreme, those probably must be removed, but it's probably worth to check the data for edge cases, if not just to find a save threshold for a cutoff point